titocampis/b-tool-dcompose/README.md

     - 1 job executed the 1st day of each month to check and send all the birthdays of the month to my mailbox with the same information

 ## MongoDB Database Container
-A mongodb database containing all your friends data:
+A mongodb database containing all friends data:
 - full name
 - alias
 - birth